How to Start a Nonprofit

 A 9-Step Checklist

 So you’re thinking about forming a nonprofit.
 Maybe you’re passionate about a particular cause, or maybe you’re looking for a sustainable way to help a particular community.
+Obviously the first question on your mind is: how to start a nonprofit organization?
 It’s a big step to take, and you’ll need to be informed on many legal, financial, and program-based startup logistics.

 But first…Congratulations!
 Thanks to your efforts, you will be contributing to the betterment of the world!

 Some say it’s hard; others say it’s simple.
 It all depends on the founder’s focus, organization, and dedication to the startup process.
 It’s all about preparation.

 If you’re looking to get your nonprofit started as a side gig and don’t have your ducks in a row as far as what you want to do and who will be involved, it will absolutely be more difficult.
 If you have the luxury of dedicating serious time and have a clear vision of who will be involved and how, this might not be as challenging for you.
 Regardless, it’s doable!

 We’ll go over the 9 steps of how to start a nonprofit organization to get you started on the right track!

 We’d like to make one thing very clear upfront: we are not attorneys or accountants.
 While we are informed on the process and principles of nonprofit formation, we recommend that you speak with an attorney and an accountant to ensure compliance.
 There are tools and templates out there that can help you through this process on your own, but you’d be taking a risk not getting professional legal advice or guidance to make sure you comply with your state’s nonprofit law.

 It’s important to know where to find all of the resources and support you’ll need as you start your nonprofit, and this post is a great start.
 We are going to go step by step in what you should do before and during the nonprofit formation process.